Yard Waste Collection

 Free Yard Waste Collection Program

-From November 2 through December 18, 2020, the City offers a free yard waste collection program.
-During this time, homeowners may dispose of yard waste in 32-gallon paper yard waste bags or clearly labeled cans (Yard Waste Only) or carts, free of charge, each week on their normal garbage collection day.
+From Nov.
+6 through Dec.
+15, 2023, the City offers a free bagged yard waste collection program.
+During this time, homeowners may dispose of yard waste in 32-gallon paper yard waste bags or clearly labeled cans (Yard Waste Only) or carts, free of charge, each week on their regular garbage and recycling collection day.
 Branches and other yard waste that are tied into bundles require a sticker at all times.

 Yard Waste Carts/Organics Program

-Residents with greater yard waste needs and/or an interest in recycling organics such as food scraps can now choose between two yard waste cart sizes.
-In lieu of purchasing Kraft bags and stickers, residents may rent a 65-gallon cart that holds approximately 3 bags a week, or a 95-gallon cart that holds approximately 4 bags a week.
-The 2020 fee to rent a 65-gallon cart is $185 and a 95-gallon cart is $225.
+Residents with greater yard waste needs and/or an interest in recycling organics such as food scraps can choose between two yard waste cart sizes.
+Instead of purchasing paper yard waste bags and stickers, residents may rent a 65-gallon cart that holds approximately 3 bags a week, or a 95-gallon cart that holds approximately 4 bags a week.
+A 65-gallon cart is $194.25/year and a 95-gallon cart is $236.25/year.

 Repurposing Your Yard Waste